 “Previously, higher barriers were explored sporadically, but they yielded inferior results.
 The prevailing opinion was that increased electron scattering associated with the higher barriers was detrimental, and therefore higher barriers should be avoided.”

 Scientists developed the correct parameters for the band structure for tall barriers and a conceptually novel optimization scheme for the design.
-They then paired their innovation with a ‘direct phonon scheme’ to keep laser operating through a configuration.
+They then paired their innovation with a ‘direct phonon scheme’ to keep the laser operating through a configuration.
 Lower lasing levels of each module, or steps of the structure’s staircase, are quickly depopulated of electrons through phonon scattering into a ground state.
 Which then serves as the injector of electrons into the next step’s upper level, and the process repeats.

-Co-author Zbig Wasilewski, professor of electrical and computer engineering and University of Waterloo Endowed Chair in Nanotechnology, said, “These are very complex structures with close to 15,000 interfaces between quantum wells and barriers, half of which are not even seven atomic layers thick.
+Co-author Zbig Wasilewski, professor of electrical and computer engineering and the University of Waterloo Endowed Chair in Nanotechnology, said, “These are very complex structures with close to 15,000 interfaces between quantum wells and barriers, half of which are not even seven atomic layers thick.
 The quality and reproducibility of these interfaces are of critical importance to the performance of terahertz lasers.
 It took the best in molecular beam epitaxial growth capabilities — our research team’s key contribution — together with our MIT collaborators’ expertise in quantum device modeling and fabrication, to make such important progress in this challenging sector of THz photonics.”

 Hu said, “The technology could also be applied in many industries where the detection of foreign objects within a product is necessary to assure its safety and quality.”